 Climate Change is the most urgent issue of our time.
-This guide was created in conjunction with the Guggenheim Library's Spring 2020 Climate Change exhibit, and will help you locate information, programs and related resources on Climate Change available to the Monmouth University community.
+This guide was originally created in conjunction with the Guggenheim Library's Spring 2020 Climate Change exhibit, and will help you locate information, programs and related resources on Climate Change available to the Monmouth University community.

 Students interested in joining the Peace Corps may receive advice and support from the Monmouth University Peace Corps Volunteer Preparation Program (PCVPP), which prepares them to join after graduation.
 The PCVPP is based upon a formal cooperative agreement between Monmouth University and the Peace Corps, and is the first and only such program in New Jersey.

 There are multiple assignment options available once a student is accepted to the Peace Corps, including environmental work:

 "Volunteers lead grassroots efforts in their communities to protect the environment and strengthen understanding of environmental issues.
 They teach environmental awareness in elementary and secondary schools and to youth groups and community organizations, empowering communities to make their own decisions about how to protect and conserve the local environment.
 Volunteers also address environmental degradation by promoting sustainable use of natural resources."

 Click here for more information about the Peace Corps.

 climate change n. an alteration in the regional or global climate; esp. the change in global climate patterns increasingly apparent from the mid to late 20th century onwards and attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.

 The Monmouth University Urban Coast Institute (UCI), established in 2005, is one of five Centers of Distinction on campus.
 The mission of the institute is "to serve Monmouth University and the public as a forum for research, education, and collaboration in the development and implementation of science-based policies and programs that support stewardship of healthy, productive, and resilient coastal ecosystems and communities."